michael-cw/lsmsprojtempl2/README.md

 runMyApp()
 ```

-And (if you haven’t added any modules) will result in the following:
+And (if you haven’t added any modules, and have installed the required
+libraries, which are DT, shiny, sass and waiter) will result in the
+following Shiny app:

 <div align="center">

 <img src="./man/img/app.png" width="80%" />

 </div>

+Running *devtools::check()* eventually should also result in a
+successful check without any errors or warnings.

 **ATTENTION:** This package is at an early stage of development and will
 be updated regularly.
 Please check for updates regularly, and if you